 Tetracycline is an antibiotic used to treat conditions such as acne and infections.
 It belongs to a group of antibiotics that includes minocycline, oxytetracycline, doxycycline.
 In general, the information in this fact sheet applies to tetracycline and these related antibiotics.
 Tetracycline is usually taken orally (by mouth).

-I am 14 weeks pregnant and I am taking tetracycline.
-If I stop taking it now, how long will tetracycline stay in my body?
+I am taking tetracycline, but I would like to stop taking it before becoming pregnant.
+How long does the drug stay in my body?

 Individuals break down medicines at different rates.
 On average, it takes less than 5 days for tetracycline to be cleared from the body.
 If you stop taking the medication now, your baby will not be exposed to tetracycline after one week.
 As with any medication, you should speak with your health care provider before you stop taking tetracycline.